 This example shows how to configure the logging rate to 20 log entries per 4 seconds.
 With this configuration, the switch generates system messages for five entries every second while there are entries in the log buffer.

-Switch(config) # ip arp inspection log-buffer logs 20 interval 4 ip arp inspection trust
+Switch(config)# ip arp inspection log-buffer logs 20 interval 4

 You can verify your settings by entering the show ip arp inspection log privileged EXEC command.